jjjhhhlll/unfair/readme.txt

                           (doom2.wad), without freelook, jumping or
                           crouching.
 It uses uzdoom features such as 3d floors, scripting and portals.
 The hardware
-                          renderer is recommended.
+                          renderer is required.

-                          All music is midi composed by me for fluidsynth with the soundfont bundled with uzdoom.
-Special thanks to @scwiba for getting me behind a sequencer again.
-(I forgot how fun it can be.)
+                          All music is composed by me.

                           Maps: